ps-bond/seeedStudio_epaperHA/README.md

 Ensure that date format is selected automatically

-Change font size for date display so that "Wednesday" does not overlap centre dividing line
+Change font size for date display so that "Wednesday" does not overlap centre dividing line (Same for "September", need to test other months too)

 Add a battery monitor